EPajares/meta-accessibility/publications.md

 title: Publications
 ---

-<b>The following list is a collection of publications that was submitted by the tool developers.</b>
+**The following is a collection of references which was submitted by the developers focusing on respective application of their instruments.
+Feel free to add your own references by submitting your instrument [survey](https://go.tum.de/380084) or contacting us via [E-Mail](mailto:benjamin.buettner@tum.de).**

 ### 2020